dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 Sometimes, however, you know what you're doing and want the compiler to give you some slack.
 One example is that you have a matcher for `long` and the argument you want to match is `int`.
-While the two types aren't exactly the same, there is nothing really wrong with using a `Matcher<long>` to match an `int` - after all, we can first convert the `int` argument to a `long` losslessly before giving it to the matcher.
+While the two types aren'type exactly the same, there is nothing really wrong with using a `Matcher<long>` to match an `int` - after all, we can first convert the `int` argument to a `long` losslessly before giving it to the matcher.